 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-The best debit cards for kids and teens offer allowance features and easy ways for parents to transfer funds and monitor spending through strong parental controls.
+The best debit cards for kids under 13 and teens 13 and older offer allowance features and easy ways for parents to transfer funds and monitor spending through strong parental controls.
 Some kids’ banking apps can also keep your child engaged through rewards, saving goals and games that teach basic financial literacy skills.

 From digital accounts like Greenlight to more traditional checking options like Chase First Banking, we analyze over 35 kids’ debit cards every month to find ones that strike the right balance between cost, features and availability.